Josh Bell Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- Lucchesi (3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched) gets the start for the Mets, his ninth of the season.
+- Lucchesi (3-0) takes the mound for the Mets in his ninth start of the season.
+He's put together a 2.88 ERA in 40 2/3 innings pitched, with 29 strikeouts.

-- The lefty last pitched on Tuesday against the Miami Marlins, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The lefty's last time out came on Tuesday, Sept.
+19 against the Miami Marlins, when he tossed 5 2/3 innings, surrendering two earned runs while giving up six hits.

-- The 30-year-old has put up an ERA of 2.88, with 6.4 strikeouts per nine innings, in eight games this season.
-Opponents have a .245 batting average against him.
+- In eight games this season, the 30-year-old has put up a 2.88 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .245 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.